Information for Writers and Authors

 - Use upper- and lower-case characters for headings, not all capitals.
-Leave a line before and after headings.
+Leave a line space before and after headings.

 - Use italics on words and phrases that you wish italicized, e.g., titles of publications.
 If your word-processing program does not possess this formatting feature, use an underline instead.
 Do not use bold instead of italics.

 - Place the notes on separate pages, not at the foot of the page or within the text.

 - Include all preliminary material: complete table of contents, preface, foreword, introduction and dedication, if applicable, when you submit the manuscript.

 - Print manuscript on 8 1/2" x 11"paper.